Engagecraft-Solutions/touch-platform-doc/README.md

 showLogin | A method which handles the login callback.
 Use this method when you need to display the login modal.
 Method will be called from the widget side, depends on its logic. | void isLoggedIn | Determines whether the current user is authenticated. | Boolean - true if the user has been authenticated; otherwise, false. getUserID | Retrieve logged in user ID from session | String or Integer

+The table below lists the Events [Events inform the widgets for them to know that user is logged in or logged out ().].

 #### Events ####